sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

 | Submit Master's Thesis                                       | [SP24] 31MAY24 |                |
 | Commencement                                                 | 08JUN24        |                |

-*This is a living document that will be collaboratively updated throughout Sarah's Master's work* {: .notice--info}
+*The committee agreements are a living document that will be collaboratively updated throughout Sarah's Master's work* {: .notice--info}

-# 2. Research Interests & Motivations
+# 2. Research

+A little bit more about Sarah's background, research interests & motivations can be found [here](https://sarahtanja.github.io/lab-book/about/).
+{: .notice--success}

+Phthalates Reduce Gametogenesis in *M. capitata* (Low Dose Effects, Reproduction)

+- presented this as a 5-min lighting talk during the AU'22 SAFS Graduate Student Symposium

+*M. capitata* Acute Phthalate & Thermal Stress Exposure (Multiple Stressor, Bioinformatics)

-# 3. Chapter & Analysis Options
+# 3. Options